NJU-PCALab/MotionSight/README.md

      python track_utils.py --p 1 --step 10000
      cd ..
      ```

-3. **Prepare Multimodal Large Language Model (MLLM) Checkpoints**

-   - Download the MLLM checkpoints (e.g., Qwen2.5-VL-7B-Instruct) and place them in the appropriate directory.
-   - You can selectively start the LLM server using [lmdeploy](https://github.com/InternLM/lmdeploy), for example:
-     ```bash
-     lmdeploy serve api_server '/path/to/Qwen2.5-VL-7B-Instruct' --server-port 23333 --tp 1
-     ```
    - Ensure the server is running and accessible at the specified port.

+3. **Train using our <span style="font-family: monospace; background-color: transparent;">MotionVid-QA</span> dataset**:

+    - We used [Qwen2-VL-Finetune](https://github.com/2U1/Qwen2-VL-Finetune) for fine-tuning.
+Our public dataset includes the fine-tuning config we used for Qwen2.5-VL.
+You can follow the instructions at [Qwen2-VL-Finetune](https://github.com/2U1/Qwen2-VL-Finetune) to configure it accordingly.
+    - Download our fine-tuned model at [MotionChat](https://www.modelscope.cn/models/Lollikit/MotionChat/files).

 ---

 ## 📊 Evaluation

-- To evaluate the results on the MotionBench or FAVOR-Bench benchmark:
+- To evaluate the results of <span style="font-family: monospace; background-color: transparent;">MotionSight</span> on the MotionBench or FAVOR-Bench benchmark:
     ```bash
     python -m eval.motionsight.eval_motionbench
     python -m eval.motionsight.eval_favorbench
+    ```
+- To evaluate our fine-tuned <span style="font-family: monospace; background-color: transparent;">MotionChat</span>:
+    ```bash
+    python -m eval.motionchat.motionchat --stage 2 --checkpoint "/path/to/checkpoint" --favor_pos "/path/to/FAVOR/"
     ```
 - Ensure all evaluation datasets and configuration files are properly set up.